Virginia Tech® home

 Lead Hazard Control Program

-Construction and renovation projects
+Construction and Renovation Projects

 The Virginia licensed Lead Inspector or Risk Assessor shall prepare a written report titled "Asbestos and Lead Inspection Report" for the purpose of communicating the presence or absence of lead-containing materials in any renovation, demolition, or addition project.
 The following information is required, at a minimum, for the lead inspection portion of the report: